Quantum Pattern Matching in Generalised Degenerate Strings: Introduction

-However, not much have been explored in regimes where the input is a more general structure than just string.
-For matching a string on labeled graphs, two different quantum approaches have been developed \cite{DGT22,EGM23}.
-The former is tailored to non-sparse graphs, where it gives a better bound than the best algorithm in the classical setting.
-The latter is restricted to \emph{level-DAGs}, where the input graph is assumed to be a sequence of sets of nodes $V$, with edges $E$ only defined between consecutive sets, and nodes have character labels.
+Nevertheless, not much have been explored in regimes where the input is a more general structure than just a string.
+For matching strings in labeled graphs, two different quantum approaches have been developed \cite{DGT22,EGM23}.
+One is tailored to non-sparse graphs, where it gives a better bound than the best algorithm in the classical setting, although no matching classical lower bound is known.
+The other is restricted to \emph{level-DAGs}, where the input graph is assumed to be a sequence of sets of nodes $V$, with edges $E$ only defined between nodes of consecutive sets, and nodes have character labels.
 In this setting, the proposed quantum algorithm achieves $O(|E|\sqrt{m})$ running time, improving over the best classical quadratic algorithm and thus overcoming the classical quadratic conditional lower-bound.
 Both of these approaches only work in special cases, and it is currently open how to cover the general case, and how to prove matching quantum lower bounds.